 - Who needs Private Health Insurance in Spain?

-- Is a European Health Insurance Card (EHIC) still valid in Spain?
+- Is a European Health Card (EHIC) valid in Spain?

 Who needs Private Health Insurance in Spain?

-There are five main reasons Expats choose private health insurance when they move to Spain.
+There are five main reasons Expats choose private health insurance when moving to Spain.

 - Your Spanish Visa or Residence permit requires you to have additional private coverage.